ericspring08/Awesome-Programming-Languages/README.md

   Lua is cross-platform, since the interpreter of compiled bytecode is written in ANSI C, and Lua has a relatively simple C API to embed it into applications.
 - [Objective-C](Languages/ObjectiveC.md) - LuObjective-C is a general-purpose, object-oriented programming language that adds Smalltalk-style messaging to the C programming language.
 Originally developed by Brad Cox and Tom Love in the early 1980s.
 - [Perl](Languages/Perl.md) - Perl is a high level, interpreted, general-purpose programming language originally developed for text manipulation.
+- [PostScript](Languages/PostScript.md) - PostScript is a stack-based programming language, mainly used for vector graphics and printing.
 - [Php](Languages/Php.md) - PHP is a popular general-purpose scripting language that is especially suited to web development.
 Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.
 - [Python](Languages/Python.md) - Python is a programming language that lets you work more quickly and integrate your systems more effectively.
-- [Ruby](Languages/Ruby.md) - Ruby is an interpreted, high-level, general-purpose programming language which supports multiple programming paradigms.It was designed with an emphasis on programming productivity and simplicity.
+- [Ruby](Languages/Ruby.md) - Ruby is an interpreted, high-level, general-purpose programming language which supports multiple programming paradigms.
+It was designed with an emphasis on programming productivity and simplicity.
 - [Rust](Languages/Rust.md) - Rust is a multi-paradigm programming language syntactically similar to c but with features such as memory safety and concurrency without the use of a garbage collector
 - [SASS](Languages/SASS.md) - Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
 SassScript is the scripting language itself.
 - [Scratch](Languages/Scratch.md) - Scratch is a high-level block-based visual programming language and website aimed primarily at children as an educational tool for programming,